-The Adult and Graduate Studies Graduate Programs are designed to provide professional preparation and certification for students in service-oriented careers such as education and counseling, as well as management.
-Degrees offered include the Master of Science in Management, the Master of Science in Marriage and Family Therapy and the Master of Education.
-MEd candidates will be eligible for licensure in the Commonwealth of Massachusetts.
+The Adult and Graduate Studies Graduate Programs are designed to provide professional preparation and certification for students in service-oriented careers such as education and counseling, as well as business management.
+Degrees offered include the Master of Science in Management, the Master of Science in Marriage and Family Therapy and either the Master of Education in Higher Education Administration or the Master of Education which prepares candidates for licensure in the Commonwealth of Massachusetts.
 Most courses are offered during the late afternoon and evening to accommodate working adults.
 Nontraditional programs are offered within the graduate program in several areas.
 Saturday MEd licensure programs in educational administration, special needs, and reading are available.
 Management courses are offered in the evenings and on weekends.